 A photon can be broken into an electron and a positron.
 This process is called Pair Production.

-Cosmic rays have been investigated by means of Wilson cloud chambers and tracks which are due to secondary radiations have been obtained.
-There tracks show that they originate from the same point and many goog-ring particles emanate from the same point.
-Such a group of particles form a shower, a Cosmic Shower.
+Many times cosmic rays have been investigated through Wilson cloud chambers and tracks due to secondary radiations that have been obtained.
+Their tracks show that they originate from the same point, and many good-ring particles emanate from the same point.
+Such a group of particles forms a shower, a Cosmic Shower.

 It is assumed that the shower producing raw is a fast moving electron.
-When it passes close to the nucleus of an atom at A (see image), a photon radiated which consequently passes close to the nucleus of another atom as at B and produces a +ve & a -ve electron(?), i.e., a positron and a negatron(electron).
+When it passes close to the nucleus of an atom at A (see image), a photon radiated which consequently passes close to the nucleus of another atom as at B and produces a +ve & a -ve electron, i.e., a positron and a negatron(electron).
 Meanwhile the original electron produces another photon at C, which in turn produces another electron pair at D and so on, thus producing fresh chains, constituting what is known as the Cascade Process.
 This process continues so long as the energy of the electron and photon is greater than a critical value & performes showering.